jackiehjm/stx-docs/doc/source/developer_resources/starlingx_patching.rst

    point to cgcs-patch package in the repo.
 This avoids the need to install cgcs-patch or manually set the PLATFORM_RELEASE variable.

-   We can check the detailed usage of the patch build command using:
+   View the details of the patch build command using the command:
    ``$MY_REPO/stx/stx-update/extras/scripts/patch_build.sh -h``

    ::